adiwg/mdEditor-doc/reference/edit-window/dictionary/entity-panels/csvImport/csvImport-prepEntity.md

    * In the <span class="md-element">Name</span> column you can change the <span class="md-panel">Attribute</span> name.
 The original CSV header column name is shown in the next column wrapped in parenthesis.

-   * While reading the CSV file, mdEditor attempted to identify the datatype of <span class="md-panel">Attributes</span> and placed it's best guess in the <span class="md-element">Data Type</span> column of the <span class="md-panel">Setup</span> panel.
+   * While reading the CSV file, mdEditor attempted to identify the datatype of <span class="md-panel">Attributes</span> and placed its best guess in the <span class="md-element">Data Type</span> column of the <span class="md-panel">Setup</span> panel.
 Review mdEditor's decision and change it if necessary.
 It was just a guess!

    * If the values associated with an <span class="md-panel">Attribute</span> constitute a domain, place a check in the <span class="md-element">Domain</span> element checkbox and new <span class="md-panel">Domain</span> will be generated using the attribute's values.
 A list of the unique domain values detected by mdEditor can be previewed by rolling the mouse over the <strong class="btn btn-info btn-xs"> <i class="fa fa-eye" title="Required"> </i> Example</strong> button.